Canadian History

 Since Honfleur is a sea town, the weather changes quickly bringing pouring rains in the middle of a sunny day.

-Tourists tend to spend most of their time at Le Vieux Bassin (The Old Bassin), an inner harbour surrounded by narrow houses and that seem to jump on one another.
+Tourists tend to spend most of their time at Le Vieux Bassin (The Old Bassin), an inner harbour surrounded by narrow houses that seem to jump on one another.

 Amazing performance of two artists dressed like chocolate candies that start moving as soon as you put some money into a pitcher.